Updated: Jan 5

 As a Facebook advertiser, we understand that you might still have a lot of questions regarding the reach of the CCPA and wonder if it applies to you.
 Nevertheless, until the authorities provide more clarity, we suggest that you take short-term measures and update your Facebook pixel accordingly to protect your advertising spend.

 On the other hand, as far as Apple's iOS14 is concerned, we all know that Apple can afford to hurt advertisers as its revenue model is not funded by ads, unlike Google and Facebook.
 Moreover, we believe that this change could become more widespread because once Apple showcases a specific new feature, other brands usually tend to follow suit and echo their movements.
 Thus, we might witness other organizations, significantly reducing their data tracking or will at least offer an opt-in function.
+This will thus improve their best practices such as on advertising.

 We also have a Facebook Group called Facebook Ads for Beginners.
 Join today to become a part of a group dedicated to creating Facebook Ads.